fbpx

 There are a few tactics that’ll help ensure your newsletter is successful.
 First, consider what you want to say and what readers want to know.
 Even if you don’t have a big new release to announce, you can refresh readers about your latest brewery offerings.
 You can also include info about tour options and keep people posted on where they can buy your beers around town.
 Please make the subject line catchy, but keep it clean, folks!
 Don’t forget to include all your social media links at the bottom.
 Lastly, add hyperlinks if people want to know more about anything you mention.

-6. Hosting Events Makes for Great Brewery Marketing
+6. Host Events for Great Brewery Marketing

 Oddly, if you host brewery tours, you can also host live events.
 Even a themed night, like a weekly “yappy hour” where patrons can bring their dogs to your brewery, can help generate some decent buzz.
 Take a look at your space.
 If you have an area conducive to even a small gathering, it’s an excellent opportunity to market yourself as a venue for others to host their events.
 Do you have a patio, outdoor lawn, or enough space for a few high-top tables and chairs?
 Even better.